-This Cafe Rio Sweet Pork recipe is a restaurant copycat that is even better homemade (not to mention cheaper)!
-This succulent slow-cooked pork is perfectly sweet with a touch of spice and is delicious served in tacos, burritos, or a big salad!
+This Cafe Rio Sweet Pork recipe is a better (and cheaper) homemade version of the restaurant classic!
+The slow-cooked pork is sweet with a hint of spice, perfect for tacos, burritos, or a big salad!

 Overhead image of the Cafe Rio Sweet Pork recipe on a plate